 Administrative Assistant and Logistics Advisor to the Collaboratory

-Shannon joined the Collaboratory team in 2013 and, in addition to serving as the Administrative Assistant, also works as the Collaboratory logistics advisor.
-In this capacity, she oversees the logistics and finances of Collaboratory site team trips.
+Shannon joined the Collaboratory team in 2013.
+In addition to serving as the Administrative Assistant to the Collaboratory office, she also works as the Collaboratory logistics advisor where she oversees the coordination and fundraising efforts of Collaboratory site team trips.
 Shannon perpetuates a life of service at the Collaboratory.
-Ministering as a music evangelist with her husband for 15 years in the U.S. and abroad, the Walkers partnered with World Serve International drilling wells in Africa, raising awareness of water deprivation, and encouraging churches to assist with well-drilling.
+Ministering as a music evangelist with her husband Kris for 15 years in the U.S. and abroad, the Walkers partnered with Worldserve International drilling wells in Africa, raising awareness of water deprivation, and encouraging churches to assist with well-drilling.
 They also assisted African communities through building projects, such as churches and health facilities.